kiwano-js/kiwano/docs/basics/getting-started.md

 > The use of this `build` method explained later.

 > Note that we export a function which returns the schema builder instead of directly exporting the builder.
-> This is a Javascript/Typescript convention that enables us to create the schema when we want to, instead of directly during import.
+> This is a Javascript/Typescript convention that enables us to create the schema when we want to, instead of immediately during import.

 You may have noticed the weird looking syntax `_ => _`, this is to improve readability.
 Most methods on the schema allow you to pass a configurator function.
 When you call the `object` method for example, Kiwano creates as object-type builder with the given name and return type.
-This object-type builder is passed to the optional configurator function you provided, which enables you to further configure the object-type.
+This object-type builder is passed to the optional configurator function we provided, which enables you to further configure the object-type.
 You are free to give this argument any name you want, so you could also write like: `schema.query('users', 'User', field => field.list())`.

 > There is another way to configure builders, see [Concepts](basics/concepts.md) for more information.